 Benefits of Being a Rubber Division, ACS Student Chapter

-- Complimentary exhibit space at the expo during our International Elastomer Conference (price does not include any booth furnishings)
+Complimentary student chapters combined exhibit space at the expo during our International Elastomer Conference

-- Opportunity for participation at the Student Colloquium & Poster Session during our International Elastomer Conference; four $1,500 scholarships are awarded
+Opportunity for participation at the Student Colloquium (student presentations & posters) during our International Elastomer Conference; financial prizes are awarded

-- Access to resources through the Rubber Division, ACS staff & our website
+Access to resources through the Rubber Division, ACS team & our website

-- Company tours set up thorough the Rubber Division, ACS
+Company tours set up through Rubber Division, ACS

 Next Steps to Make it Happen